Good Jobs in a Vibrant Economy

 Vermont must step back from "renewable at any price" and focus instead on what makes sense to actually protect our precious environment while not despoiling it in the process and impoverishing our citizens.
 We should focus on what we actually can accomplish, such as improvements in energy efficiency, conservation, promotion of local and imported hydropower, and locally-permitted, small-scale, market-competitive wind, biomass and solar.
 Vermont energy planners must abandon the obsession with renewable power at any environmental and financial cost, and instead promote energy options that are environmentally sound, ratepayer-friendly, and competitive for business and industry.

 Drive Accountability, Competence and Integrity in Government

 Vermonters need to be able have faith and trust in those we empower to serve at the highest levels of state government.
-Sadly, over the last six years that relationship has been harmed by poor management, harmful policies and a growing and justified feeling that our voices aren’t being heard by those in power.
+Voters need legislators that will speak up against poor management and harmful policies that feed a growing and justified feeling that our voices aren’t being heard by those in power.

-We need to restore that trust and rebuild the relationship between Vermonters and their government.
-If elected, I’ll work – every day – to help solve the problems facing Vermonters.
+We need to strengthen trust between Vermonters and their government.
+If re-elected, I’ll work – every day – to help solve the problems facing Vermonters.
 I’ll be honest and realistic – even if it’s not what people want to hear.
 I’ll work to help our neighbors navigate state government, and to make that government more customer-friendly, because that’s what Vermonters deserve.